-Chart 8 illustrates that there are currently approximately 850,000 persons in Illinois that lack of English proficiency.
+There are approximately 850,000 persons in Illinois that lack of English proficiency.
 Over 700,000 people have some high school education but do not have a diploma, and nearly 500,000 people have less than a 9th grade education.
 These individuals could benefit from a variety of workforce and adult education programs, especially bridge programs that incorporate English, reading and math skills contextualized for a targeted industry.